Dog eating poop

 Well, if you could not resist yourself after reading the title of this article, I can sense your embarrassment when your lovely dog eats poop when many other people are around or even if there is no one around.

-There are several reasons behind your dog eating his poop such as boredom, health-related issue, or just a habit.
+There are several reasons behind your dog eating his poop, such as boredom, a health-related issue, or just a habit.

-So, if you are looking for the possible reasons why does your dog eats poop, keep reading this post.
-You’ll find the 10 common reasons why your dog eats his/her poop and how to deal with it.
+So, if you are looking for the possible reasons why your dog eats poop, keep reading this post.
+We’ll discuss common reasons why your dog eats its poop and how to deal with it.

 Let’s explore more about it below.